OSInside/kiwi/doc/source/building/working_with_images/setup_pxe_bootserver.rst

 1. Install the `dnsmasq` package.

-2. Create the file :file:`/etc/dnsmasq.conf` and insert the following content.
+2. Create the file :file:`/etc/dnsmasq.conf` and insert the following content:

    .. note:: Placeholders